What Does it Mean to Study Health Services?

-A college major in health services can lead to many different opportunities in the fast-growing healthcare industry.
-Health services degree programs provide a solid foundation of general knowledge about health and applied science.
-As the degree program progresses, students supplement this general knowledge with a healthcare specialty of their choice, such as healthcare management, emergency services, counseling and more.
-Many students gain first-hand experience by engaging in extensive field study in their specialization.
+Earning a college degree in health services can lead to many different opportunities in the healthcare industry.
+Health services degree programs can be an excellent source of general knowledge about health and applied science.
+As the degree program progresses, students supplement this general knowledge by selecting a healthcare specialty, such as healthcare management, emergency services or counseling.

-Health services degrees are available at nearly every level of study, from associate degrees all the way up to PhD programs.
-Today, more and more healthcare professionals are choosing to earn their health services degrees online, in order to complement their existing career development.
-Since many health services degrees are non-clinical in nature, online degree programs have become a popular way for healthcare specialists to broaden their career prospects without giving up valuable income or office seniority.
+Health services degree programs are available at nearly every level of study, from associate degrees all the way up to PhD programs.
+More and more healthcare professionals are choosing to earn their health services degrees online, in order to complement their existing career development.

 The field of health services offers many different educational and professional concentrations.
-The degree program that you choose will depend largely on your interests and qualifications.
-Most health services college degree programs require students to complete a core curriculum of general education courses in mathematics, the humanities and social science.
-This coursework will provide you with a solid educational foundation for the advanced courses in your health services concentration.
+Most health services college degree programs require students to complete a core curriculum of general education courses in mathematics, the humanities and social science, as a foundation for the advanced courses in your health services concentration.

-As a health services major, you will take courses in:
+As a health services major, you may take courses in:

 - Public Health